AlessandroGuazzo/An-Interpretable-Model-Agnostic-Pipeline-to-Train-and-Explain-Machine-Learning-Models/README.md

 When running the code the user must add two arguments in the terminal after the name of the code.
 Specifically:
-- the model name (either Cox or SSVM).
+- the model name (Cox or SSVM are currently supported).
 - the dataset path or name.
 Other arguments may be passed as named arguments.
-Check the beginning of `pipelineBackward.py` or run `python pipelineBackward.py --help` to see the full list.
+Run `python pipelineBackward.py --help` to see the full list or check the beginning of `pipelineBackward.py`.

+A sample code that generates a dummy dataset, extracts boostrap sets, and runs the pipeline can be found in the Jupyter file `ExampleWorkflow.ipynb`.
-We also provide the Jupyter file BackwardResultsAnalysis.ipynb to automatically analyze results obtained through the previous code.
+We also provide the Jupyter file `BackwardResultsAnalysis.ipynb` to automatically analyze results obtained through the previous code.
 Here the User attention is required in the first box to select:
 - the considered model (Cox or SSVM).
 - the dataset path or name.
 - the name of the column in the dataset associated with the outcome occurrence.
 - the name of the column in the dataset associated with the outcome time.

-After running it the code shows:
+After running, the code shows:
 - the overall bootstrap performance in the first box.
 - a figure representing the performance as a function of the number of features in the third box.
 - a figure representing the feature ranking based on the BRFS (features at the top are removed later and thus more informative) in the fourth box.